-

 Keywords:

-- Neutral gas temperature /
+- neutral gas temperature /

 - inductively coupled plasma /

-- fibre optic sensing temperature measurement /
+- fiber optic sensing temperature measurement /

 - radial distribution